kfechter/LegionY530Ubuntu/Sections/Installation.md

 # Install Ubuntu

 Once the desktop loads, double click the setup icon on the desktop.
-It should have the label "Install Ubuntu \<version>"
+It should have a label with the words "Install Ubuntu"

 The following screenshots are from a 18.04.3 installation with SecureBoot enabled.
 The options presented may differ between versions and depending on the configuration of your laptop.